 It is a generally agreed upon fact that food brings people together.
 At any given party or event, it’s likely the majority of the group attending will be found in the kitchen or gathered around food stations.
-This makes a meal a logical choice for a team-building exercise for groups, and a recent Successful Meetings report studied “how to turn a meal into a teambuilding even” to help get started.
+This makes a meal a logical choice for a team-building exercise for groups, and a recent Successful Meetings report studied “how to turn a meal into a team building event” to help get started.

 The report explains that “family-style meals embrace communal tables and large serving platters that turn ‘breaking bread’ into ‘breaking ice,’” so even if people are strangers when the meal begins, they are friends by the end.
 Even better, family-style meals were one of last year’s top meeting trends simply based on their ability to leave a big impression on attendees without spending big bucks.
 It seems you can’t go wrong with a meal that feeds and entertains attendees while helping them to forge bonds with each other.